pradeep-2-code/Practice_exercise/README.md

 # Practice_exercise
-This is my first Git Repository
+This is my first Git Repository Author- Pradeep
-<br>Author- Pradeep
 --will add all the excercise questions here